Zidane frustrated by Ronaldo's 'harsh' red card against Barca

-Zinedine Zidane was left annoyed by Cristiano Ronaldo's dismissal in the Supercopa de Espana victory at Barcelona, insisting the red card was harsh on the Real Madrid star.
+Zinedine Zidane was left annoyed by Cristiano Ronaldo's dismissal in the Spanish Super Cup victory at Barcelona, insisting the red card was harsh on the Real Madrid star.

 Ronaldo produced a memorable cameo as Madrid defeated arch-rivals Barca 3-1 in the first leg of the Supercopa on Sunday.